-Sprint announces Q2 2011 financial numbers, confirms LTE network deal with LightSquaredAlex Wagner - Deputy Managing Editor, News Desk
+Sprint announces Q2 2011 financial numbers, confirms LTE network deal with LightSquaredAlex Wagner - Editorial Director of News and Content

 Following AT&T and Verizon, Sprint this morning announced its Q2 2011 financial numbers this morning and, well, there's some good and some bad in the report.
 After the second quarter dust had settled, Sprint ended up with $8.3 billion in net operating revenues and $79 million in operating income, although it also posted a net loss of $847 million.
 On the subscriber side of things, Sprint added 1.1 million total customers, bringing its overal subscriber base to over 52 million customers.
 Of that 52 million, 32.9 million are postpaid (27.7 million on Sprint, 5 million on iDEN, and 268,000 on Nextel PowerSource).
 Of the 1.1 million subs that Sprint added during Q2, 674,000 were prepaid.
 Sprint lost 101,000 postpaid subscribers in Q2.
 Finally, Sprint reported a best-ever postpaid churn of 1.75 percent.

 Sprint's announcements didn't end there, though.
 The carrier this morning confirmed that it's inked a 15-year deal with LightSquared that'll see Sprint given $9 billion over an 11-year period in order to build and operate an LTE network using LightSquared's L-Band spectrum.
 Sprint will also be given $4.5 billion in LTE and satellite purchase credits as well as the opportunity to purchase up to half of LightSquared's L-Band 4G network.
 As for LightSquared, it'll gain the ability to roam onto Sprint's 3G network.